 - For longer papers in other fields, literature reviews provide the intellectual context for understanding our contribution to that ongoing conversation about ideas.

-- Your ethos (your credibility) is profoundly enhanced when you cite your sources.
-Doing so proves that you are well informed about the topic and that your work can be trusted to be accurate.
-Doing so also proves that you are honest.
+- Our ethos (your credibility) is profoundly enhanced when we cite your sources.
+Citing sources proves that we are well informed about the topic and that our work can be trusted to be accurate.
+Citing sourcesalso proves that we are honest.

 Types of Plagiarism

-- Turning in someone else’s work as your own—e.g., a friend’s paper, a paper from a fraternity collection, a paper copied from the Web, or a paper purchased from one of those online paper mills.
+- Turning in someone else’s work as your own—e.g., a friend’s paper, a paper from a fraternity collection, a paper copied from the Web, or one purchased online .

 - It’s crucial to remember that having permission to use something or having purchased something does not make it your creation.

 - For instance, I own my car.
 I bought it and it is now fully paid for.
 But I would be lying if I said I made my car.
-The same is true for a paper purchased or borrowed from someone.
+The same is true for a purchased or borrowed paper

 - Creating the patch-quilt or “pastiche” paper—cobbling together paragraphs and ideas taken from different sources.

-- Although “research” was required to find the paragraphs and ideas, our active engagement with those ideas is missing
+- Although we “researched” to find the paragraphs and ideas, we did not actively engage with those ideas

-- If sources are cited, then what we have is “research notes” rather than our own paper.
+- If swe cite sources, then we have “research notes” rather than our own paper.

-- If the sources are not cited, then plagiarism and fraud are in the writer’s claim that the words, phrasings, and ideas are his/her own.
+- If we do not cite sources, then plagiarism and fraud exist in our claim that the words, phrasings, and ideas are our own.

 - Ed White’s quotation above explains the difference between a research paper and a patch-quilt paper (although he does not use those terms).